-A Golden Goose Principal, or GGP, is a nest egg large enough that you can live off the income it generates without drawing down the underlying principal.
+A Golden Goose Principal, or GGP, is a net worth large enough that you can live off the income it generates without drawing down the underlying principal.
+(The metaphor, inspired by the fable, is that you live off the golden eggs laid by the goose, While the goose lives on indefinitely).
 Not only does this allow you to avoid the anxiety associated with watching your nest egg dwindle, you can bequeath that principal to your children, grandchildren, or favorite charitable cause.

 Since I am pitching GGP as a fundamental truth, it is technically the Golden Goose Principal Principle (GGPP).

 It’s relatively easy to estimate your GGP.
 Suppose you use budget forecasts to calculate that you’ll need an income of $120,000 annually in retirement.
 You wish to be conservative by assuming your principal will be invested in very safe US Government Treasury bonds yielding 3% per year.
 Then a GGP of $4 million will do the trick: that is, 3% of $4 million is equal to $120,000.

 Which begs the question: Is a $4 million nest egg attainable?

 In my personal finance lectures I show that a responsibly managed annual household income of $200,000 can realistically lead to a nest egg of around $4 million.
 See the Hypothetical Wealth Accumulation spreadsheet attached to this page.
 (The spreadsheet also shows that a $2 million nest egg is realistic for a household with a $100,000 budget).